stridesprogramming/stridesprogramming.github.io/content/tips/making-a-homepage-with-hugo/index.md

 {{< figure src="Change-Directory-into-Hugo-Project,-Run-Hugo-Server,-Examine-Errors.png" caption="Change Directory into Hugo Project, Run Hugo Server" >}}

-## Seeing Home
+## Fill In An Empty Homepage

-To make a home page interesting, you have to include your own layouts.
-Make a home page layout the fancy way with `echo "<div>Best</div>" > layouts/home.html`.
-Or be relaxed and make a text file named `home.html` in the `layouts` directory (in the `best-website` directory) and write HTML in there.
+To make a home page appear, you have to include your own layouts.
+In Hugo, the home page lives in `layouts/index.html`.
+This file holds a mixture of HTML and Go code.
+Make a home page layout the fancy way with `echo "<div>Best</div>" > layouts/index.html`.
+Or be relaxed and make a text file named `index.html` in the `layouts` directory (in the `best-website` directory) and write HTML in there.

-Know More!
-You could name this file many things.
-Anything in the [lookup order](https://gohugo.io/templates/lookup-order/#examples-layout-lookup-for-home-page) for a `home` page works.
+You could name the home page file many things.
+Anything in the Hugo [lookup order](https://gohugo.io/templates/lookup-order/#examples-layout-lookup-for-home-page) for a `home` page works.

 ## Seeing Content